OMERKURIEL/etl-assignment/README.md

 This will validate, transform, and load genomic data from the input file.

 ##### Running tests:
-- from the etl-_assignment directory, run unit tests for input validation and ETL logic:
+- from the etl-assignment directory, run unit tests for input validation and ETL logic:

     `pytest backend/tests/run_tests.py`
     `python backend/tests/tests.py`